seanstappas/connect-four-arduino/README.md

-# Connect-Four-Arduino-
+# Connect-Four on Arduino
 Two-player Connect-Four game, using buttons and LEDs.

-Created on Sep 26, 2015.
+Originally created on Sep 26, 2015.